 Scout Island Scream Park

 With a seemingly endless amount of haunted attractions, Scout Island Scream Park is the ultimate Halloween festival.
-Spread across 50 acres within New Orleans City Park and created by the same people behind the Mortuary, Scout Island Scream Park is the can’t-miss scary experience of the season.
+Spread across 50 acres within New Orleans City Park and created by the same folks behind the Mortuary, Scout Island Scream Park is the can’t-miss scary experience of the season.
 You can expect carnival rides, multiple fright zones, a scare-free kids zone, hay rides, a pumpkin patch, and more.
-As night descends on Scout Island Scream Park, the creatures of the night emerge, so make sure to bring your little ones early in the evening!
+As night descends on Scout Island Scream Park, the creatures of the night emerge, so make sure to bring your little ones early in the evening.

 Location: New Orleans City Park, 1034 Harrison Ave., New Orleans, LA 70122